Updated 2 May 2022

-Want to learn more about why Médecins Sans Frontières (MSF) launched a global campaign calling on pharmaceutical corporations BioNTech, Pfizer and Moderna – developers of the two World Health Organization (WHO)-listed mRNA vaccines for COVID-19 – to urgently share mRNA technologies with prospective manufacturers in countries in Africa?
-Read our Q&A below.
+Want to learn more about why Médecins Sans Frontières (MSF) launched a global campaign calling on pharmaceutical corporations Moderna, Pfizer and BioNTech – developers of the two World Health Organization (WHO)-listed mRNA vaccines for COVID – to urgently share mRNA technologies with prospective manufacturers in low- and middle-income countries?
+Read our Q&A below to find out more.

 - What is MSF calling for and why?

 - Why does this campaign focus on mRNA vaccines?

 - What is technology transfer?